top of page

 My work and approaches in therapy have been informed and inspired by the acclaimed thinkers and professionals of modern day psychology, psychiatry and psychotherapy.
 I remain grateful for the wisdom of Rollo May, Irvin D. Yalom, David Viscott, Eckhart Tolle, Joe Dispenza, Emily Fletcher, Jeff Allen and Esther Perel.

-To facilitate the most effective therapy I can, I continuously update my knowledge and skills drawing from the training and experience shared by doctors and professors, such as Gabor Mate in the field of addictions, trauma, ADHD and body awareness, Marisa Peer in rapid transformational therapy / hypnotherapy, Bessel van der Kolk, Janina Fisher, Pat Ogden, Peter Levine, Dan Siegel in trauma treatment and psychosomatic approaches, Ramani Durvasula, Marsha Linehan, Christine Dunkley, Peter Fonagy and Anthony Bateman in working with difficulties due to borderline or narcissistic personality disorder, obsessive compulsive disorder, and impulsivity, Tony Attwood and Michelle Garnet in understanding and therapy for people with autism.
+To facilitate the most effective therapy I can, I continuously update my knowledge and skills drawing from the training and experience shared by doctors and professors, such as Gabor Mate in the field of addictions, trauma, ADHD and body awareness, Marisa Peer in rapid transformational therapy / hypnotherapy, Terry Real and Esther Perel in working with relationships, Bessel van der Kolk, Janina Fisher, Pat Ogden, Peter Levine, Dan Siegel in trauma treatment and psychosomatic approaches, Ramani Durvasula, Marsha Linehan, Christine Dunkley, Peter Fonagy and Anthony Bateman in working with difficulties due to borderline or narcissistic personality disorder, obsessive compulsive disorder, and impulsivity, Tony Attwood and Michelle Garnet in understanding and therapy for people with autism.

 5eca83c86d569259e4c786c0e1e8c041.jpg